TysonYu/Laysumm/README.md

 # Laysumm

-### This repo is for our EMNLP 2020 SDP workshop paprt "Dimsum @LaySumm 20: BART-based Approach for Scientific Document Summarization"
+### This repo is for our EMNLP 2020 SDP workshop paper "Dimsum @LaySumm 20: BART-based Approach for Scientific Document Summarization"
 https://arxiv.org/abs/2010.09252